Corona Virus Information and Testing Debate

 The three main types of SARS-CoV-2 tests are:

 Nucleic acid detection tests – using qPCR to detect SARS-CoV-2 viral (Ribonucleic acid) RNA; and

 Serology tests – to detect IgM and/or IgG antibodies against SARS-CoV-2

 and Antigen tests that detect proteins on the surface of SARS-CoV-2

 Reverse transcriptase Polymerase Chain Reaction (PCR) tests detect SARS-CoV-2 nucleic acid (RNA).
 Most of these assays typically take several hours (including specimen processing time) to generate results, and require complex laboratory equipment and trained technicians.
 There are now some near patient SARS-CoV-2 PCR instruments available that can be used outside of a laboratory.
 These systems can provide quicker results but cannot do as many tests at once.

 PCR tests are currently considered to be more clinically sensitive than serology assays for detecting early infections and, because they directly detect viral RNA, they are an indicator for viral shedding.
 The extent to which a positive PCR result correlates with the infectious state of an individual is still being determined.
 Clinical resolution and consecutive negative PCR tests in a previously positive individual are currently being used as criteria when considering release from isolation.
-However, this may change with increasing knowledge around SARS-CoV-2.
+However, this is changing constantly with increasing knowledge around SARS-CoV-2.

 Serology Antibody tests

 A variety of Point of Care (often referred to as PoC or PoCT) branded products, accepted by the Medicines and Healthcare products Regulatory Agency (MHRA) are being placed on the UK market for serology tests that utilise lateral flow immunoassay technology.
 However, the HMRA state that they are for professional use only.

 Legally the product can be placed on the market but the MHRA does not quality approve the validity of these products.